 We click to mark the first vertex of the area.
-The Record pane automatically appears, showing the Values tab.
+The Info pane automatically appears, showing the Values tab.

 Moving the mouse back over the drawing window we can continue to draw the area.
 The editing session stays alive even if we move the mouse away from and then back into the drawing window in which we are editing.
 We can even move the mouse into a different application, like a web browser, do some work in the web browser, and then when we return to Manifold the edit-in-process will be exactly where we left it.

 In the drawing window we click the second vertex location and immediately a second row appears in the Coordinates list.